 The bottom line

-XBow is correct that AI is genuinely raising the floor for offensive security, and the data backs that up emphatically.
-GPT-5.5 missing only 10 percent of known vulnerabilities on the XBow benchmark, 70 percent of HackerOne researchers using AI tools, 82 percent on Bugcrowd, and Anthropic's GTG-1002 demonstrating end-to-end AI agentic capability at the nation-state level: the floor is unambiguously higher than it was in 2024.
+AI is genuinely raising the floor for offensive security, and the data backs that up emphatically.
+GPT-5.5 missing only 10 percent of known vulnerabilities on the leading public benchmark, 70 percent of HackerOne researchers using AI tools, 82 percent on Bugcrowd, and Anthropic's GTG-1002 demonstrating end-to-end AI agentic capability at the nation-state level: the floor is unambiguously higher than it was in 2024.

-What XBow's framing leaves implicit is that the ceiling has not moved as far as the floor.
-HackerOne's own data, Bugcrowd's own data, CyberScoop's analysis, and Anthropic's own GTG-1002 nuances all converge on the same picture: pure-AI agents are excellent at volume on known classes and weaker on the categories that matter most for high-impact findings.
+What that "open to all" framing leaves implicit is that the ceiling has not moved as far as the floor.
+HackerOne's own data, Bugcrowd's own data, CyberScoop's analysis of leading autonomous agents, and Anthropic's own GTG-1002 nuances all converge on the same picture: pure-AI agents are excellent at volume on known classes and weaker on the categories that matter most for high-impact findings.
 The 2026 baseline is hybrid, not pure-AI.

 For Stingrai, the practical conclusion is straightforward.
 Use AI to do the obvious work fast (recon, known-class detection, report drafting).
 Reserve senior pentester time for the work that still requires human judgment (business logic, exploit chaining, novel patterns, impact framing).
 Be transparent with customers about which is which.
 Publish CVEs to keep the human-research bar visible.
 Do not pretend AI is a silver bullet; do not pretend humans are irreplaceable on routine work.
 The two are complementary, and the firms that align their offering to that reality will win the next two years.